DennisSchulmeister/ModularMusicController/Webconfig/README.md

 TODO:

-  - WiFi settings with Popup
   - OSC Servers (as template for tables)
+  - Skeleton for control navigation
   - README file